-As mentioned earlier, Global Warming ( $CO_2$ emissions) represents our absolute priority for the years to come.
-This means we will put extraordinary efforts to cut the $CO_2$ emissions generated by our products.
+As mentioned earlier, Global Warming (CO, emissions) represents our absolute priority for the years to come.
+This means we will put extraordinary efforts to cut the CO2 emissions generated by our products!.
 We will pursue this goal by applying the strategy outlined previously to improve our efficiency (of both materials and energy) and replace the most impactful inputs.

-However, it will not be possible to eliminate all emissions from the manufacturing process of our physical product.
+Yet, it will not be possible to eliminate all emissions from manufacturing process of our physical product.
 For residual CO2 generation, Formica Group will compensate with equivalent carbon dioxide savings elsewhere.
-This will be achieved either through purchase of fully-accredited carbon offsets, or preferably, by developing our own carbon removal projects.
+This will be achieved either through purchase of fully-accredited carbon offsets, or, preferably, by developing our own carbon sequestration projects.

 Carbon neutrality is defined by the state when the carbon emissions associated with an activity have been compensated by funding an equivalent amount of carbon savings elsewhere in the world.
 By buying offsets and developing carbon sequestering projects it is possible to fully balance out residual emissions and hence obtain a carbon neutral product.
 Our aim is to ultimately achieve carbon neutrality for our products.
-Having started the journey recently, we will set our self a target in the coming year.